ImogenJade/onthepulse/docs/DEPLOYMENT.md

 ## Regular deployment

-TODO: As part of CI
+New changes to main will trigger a new deployment as part of CI:

 ```sh
 auto/deploy